PasaOpasen/Old_Math_Projects/README.md

-# Old_Math_CSharpCpp_Projects
+# Old math CSharp/Cpp projects

-My homeworks and simple winforms math-projects including diploma, which were made during 2017-2019
+My homeworks and simple winforms math projects including diploma, which were made during 2017-2019

 See a lot of code of methods at ![**math classes library**](https://github.com/PasaOpasen/MathClasses)